enfogroup/aws-cdk-compliance/README.md

 The following features are available for Application Load Balancer.

-* ApplicationLoadBalancer, compliant Applicatoin Load Balancer Construct
+* ApplicationLoadBalancer, compliant Application Load Balancer Construct
 * defaultApplicationLoadBalancerProps, the ApplicationLoadBalancerProps used to make the Application Load Balancer compliant

 Note that access logs need to be added to the construct.